trevordbunch/cis411_lab0_req/labreports/LAB0_BenOfTheOneRing.md

 n.3: The system must be able to render any page within half a second (web designer manager)

+n.4 The system and delivery method cannot add more than 15 minutes to the normal wait time for food (Mike Shoul)

 ## System
 s.1: The system must be web based (head of marketing)

-s.2: The system must be able to handle large amount of traffic (ceo)
+s.2: The system must be able to handle at least 100 users at once (ceo)

-s.3: The system must be able to produce unique confirmation ID tickets for each order (real cybersecurity major)
+s.3: The system must be able to produce unique confirmation ID tickets for each order (Ben Clarke)

 s.4: The system must be able to communicate to the on campus provider's cooks and runners (ceo)

-s.5: The system must utilize mfa (real cybersecurity major)
+s.5: The system must utilize mfa (Ben Clarke)

 # Appendix